Credit: Getty Images / Handout 476996143

 One of the best places to get great celebrity stock photos is Getty Images.
 This company is the leader in celebrity editorial content.
 They work mostly with Rights Managed licenses (meaning the price of the image depends on the intended use for it), and their celebrity photos can be used as part of articles in publications like blogs, online magazines or newspapers, etc. Get Getty Images Editorial Celebrity photos here!

-One great thing about Getty Images is they have an very big network of photographers and partner companies that bring thousands of new celebrity photos every day.
-In their gallery you can find celebrity photos of all kind.
-They have dedicated collections for each Hollywood & entertainment industry event they cover (some of the most recent are the Annual Cannes Film Festival, the Billboard Latin Music Awards and Coachella, for example), as well as high-profile events attended by celebrities, like the Kentucky Derby or the White House Correspondent's Dinner.
+One great thing about Getty Images is they have a very big network of photographers and partner companies that bring thousands of new celebrity photos every day.
+In their gallery, you can find celebrity photos of all kinds.
+They have dedicated collections for each Hollywood & entertainment industry event they cover (some of the most recent are the Annual Cannes Film Festival, the Billboard Latin Music Awards, and Coachella, for example), as well as high-profile events attended by celebrities, like the Kentucky Derby or the White House Correspondent's Dinner.
 And they have galleries for all major events like the Oscars, the Golden Globes, and more.

 They have a whole section for sports celebrity photos.
-They have images from main events like UEFA's Euro 2016, the tennis Open Championships, NBA games, NFL league, Champions Hockey League, FIFA tournaments, the Olympics, and related events like trainning sessions, press conferences, announcement meetings, etc.
+They have images from main events like UEFA's Euro 2016, the tennis Open Championships, NBA games, the NFL league, the Champions Hockey League, FIFA tournaments, the Olympics, and related events like training sessions, press conferences, announcement meetings, etc.

-In addition, they also include include collections with more specific content.
-Contour collection specialises in artistic portraiture of celebrities, and is subdivided by celebrities from film, fashion, business, arts and more fields.
+In addition, they also include collections with more specific content.
+Contour collection specializes in artistic portraiture of celebrities and is subdivided by celebrities from film, fashion, business, arts, and more fields.
 And the Royals collection is filled with photos of lots of the world's royal families and their members.

 Now Getty Images has a great offer for photo buyers: the UltraPacks.
 These are image packs that you pay upfront and can use to download images whenever you want.
 As long as you log in to your account at least once in the year after purchase, the downloads you bought never expire.
 An extra benefit is you don't have to preselect the photos you want to buy, but only estimate how many you'll need and pay them upfront.

 UltraPacks are from 5 images for $800 up to 25 images for $3,250 for their highest resolution.
-This way you can save from 10% to 30% from regular image prices.
-There’s lower-priced packs for lower resolution images, and you can also buy larger packs via their sales team.
-You can buy different UltraPacks simultaneously, and there’s no periodic fees with this offer.
+This way, you can save from 10% to 30% from regular image prices.
+There are lower-priced packs for lower-resolution images, and you can also buy larger packs via their sales team.
+You can buy different UltraPacks simultaneously, and there are no periodic fees with this offer.
 Get your Getty Images UltraPack now!

-UltraPacks include most of Getty's Editorial Rights Managed photos as well as all Creative Royalty-Free collections for photos and video.
-This offer's Editorial license comes with extra rights like unlimited print run and impressions and ability to share downloads with your team members or clients; but they also include restrictions like a 15-year period for image usage and prohibition to use photos in print covers.
+UltraPacks include most of Getty's Editorial Rights Managed photos, as well as all Creative Royalty-Free collections for photos and video.
+This offer's Editorial license comes with extra rights like unlimited print runs and impressions and the ability to share downloads with your team members or clients, but they also include restrictions like a 15-year period for image usage and prohibition to use photos in print covers.

 If your budget can afford it, Getty Images is the best place to get celebrity photos!

-The answer is: Shutterstock.
+The answer is Shutterstock.
 They're one of the top microstock agencies, and they only sell Royalty Free stock photos (this means you pay a flat fee to use the photos).
-In the last year they've expanded their offer for editorial content, and now they have a huge supply of famous celebrity photos.
+In the last year, they've expanded their offer for editorial content, and now they have a huge supply of famous celebrity stock photos.
 See our full review of Shutterstock here!

 In 2015, Shutterstock acquired the press photo agency Rex Features.
-Rex focuses in editorial imagery, and has a very big archive as well as millions of fresh photos of celebrities in different events.
+Rex focuses on editorial imagery and has a very big archive as well as millions of fresh photos of celebrities in different events.
 Shutterstock operates Rex Features as a separate brand and website.
 To find out more about Shutterstock's perspective and plans for Rex Features, check out our interview with Shutterstock's VP Ben Pfeiffer here!

-That same year they closed a few partnership deals with other suppliers, whom bring thousands of high quality celebrity stock photos to Shutterstock's galleries.
-Penske Media is an international media conglomerate producing pro-style celebrity photos from exclusive, A-class events and venues; BFA, a photo agency specializing in fashion photos and covering high-profile fashion events and venues; Associated Press, famous global news photo agency; all of them now supply photos for Shutterstock collections.
+That same year, they closed a few partnership deals with other suppliers, who bring thousands of high-quality celebrity stock photos to Shutterstock's galleries.
+Penske Media is an international media conglomerate producing pro-style celebrity photos from exclusive, A-class events and venues; BFA, a photo agency specializing in fashion photos and covering high-profile fashion events and venues; Associated Press, a famous global news photo agency; all of them now supply photos for Shutterstock collections.

 Ben Pfeiffer, now Senior VP at Shutterstock, tells us that “While we continue to expand our editorial offering, we are focused on offering the highest quality of content across a broad range of editorial subjects”.
-And they are making it: in the past year they added photos from over 1000 top class celebrity events, including the Oscars and the Golden Globes, and achieved to have exclusive photos from inside the Met gala, one of the biggest celebrity fashion events in the US.
-Ben says “It is important that we leverage our technology to improve the processes that are in place and deliver stronger offering to our customers”, and this was one of the reasons Shutterstock founder and CEO Jon Oringer was shooting at the TriBeCa Film Festival recently.
+And they are making it: in the past year, they added photos from over 1000 top-class celebrity events, including the Oscars and the Golden Globes, and achieved to have exclusive photos from inside the Met Gala, one of the biggest celebrity fashion events in the US.
+Ben says, “It is important that we leverage our technology to improve the processes that are in place and deliver a stronger offering to our customers”, and this was one of the reasons Shutterstock founder and CEO Jon Oringer was shooting at the TriBeCa Film Festival recently.

-However, Shutterstock's celebrity editorial content is only available to customers to Premier and Enterprise service.
-To access these collections you must have a Premier or Enterprise account, as they're not available in their general galleries.
+However, Shutterstock's celebrity editorial content is only available to customers with Premier and Enterprise services.
+To access these collections, you must have a Premier or Enterprise account, as they're not available in their general galleries.
 These accounts have a different price than regular subscriptions, but they come with this and other bonus benefits.
 Sign up for Shutterstock here!
 And you save more money with our Shutterstock Coupon Code!